 Types of Cysts on Dogs

-The importance of early detection of growths in dogs
+The significance of early detection

 1. Lipomas (Fatty Tumors)